remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 Your "Service" device, which is a container, is now ready.
 You have to stop the Migration device, click on Export and type, as a New Name : Service and click on the button "Export Device"
 On your lab, if you add Service device, you will have a DHCP service for all your devices of your lab.
-In the device menu, rename the device "Service" to "DHCP Service" for better clarity in future use.
-Also, remove the "login" option from the control protocols, as users should not edit this VM.
+In the device menu, remove the "login" option from the control protocols, as users should not edit this VM.

 ![DHCP Service](/images/Administrator/DHCP-service.png)